 - Credit card processing

 In fact, a modern point of sale system has become so powerful that it can serve as a business advisor of sorts.
 They offer actionable reports that can even give business owners advice on budgets, pricing, inventory, and ordering.
-And all of it is done over the cloud, meaning it’s secure and eminently accessible.
+Particularly, all of it is done over the cloud, meaning it’s secure and eminently accessible.